Jussie Smollett Cut From Remaining ‘Empire’ Season 5 Episodes

 “The events of the past few weeks have been incredibly emotional for all of us.
 Jussie has been an important member of our EMPIRE family for the past five years and we care about him deeply.
 While these allegations are very disturbing, we are placing our trust in the legal system as the process plays out.
 We are also aware of the effects of this process on the cast and crew members who work on our show and to avoid further disruption on set, we have decided to remove the role of ‘Jamal’ from the final two episodes of the season,” the statement read.

-Last month, Smollett filed a police report, claiming that he was the target of an assault.
+Last month, Smollett filed a police report claiming that he was the target of an assault.
 The actor and singer claimed that he was accosted by two men, and alleged that they physically assaulted him, shouted racist and homophobic slurs, tied a roped around his neck, and poured bleach on him.

 Earlier this week, the Chicago Police Department announced — during a press conference — that they believed that Smollet masterminded these attacks, hiring two brothers to play the part of his assailants.
 Law enforcement also explained that they believe Smollett was motivated to stage these attacks because he was unhappy with his Empire salary.